THE GREEKS - 2021/2

 Module code: TDLM008

 This module will engage students in the study of Ancient Greek Theatre, examining its origins, influence and impact.
 Topics to be studied include, but are not restricted to: Myth, Ritual, Performance Space, Politics, The Actor and The Playwright.
-Original performance contexts will be studied alongside historical and contemporary productions.
+Original performance contexts will be studied alongside diverse global historical and contemporary productions.

 Guildford School of Acting